AOEpeople/techradar/radar/2025-05-31/distributed-tracing.md

 In a microservice world where a request or operation involves multiple applications it is helpful to have an overview of what system is involved, at what point.

 Also, visibility of communicated data and errors helps to quickly identify issues in a microservice environment.
-Platforms like  [Jaeger](/platforms-and-aoe-services/jaeger/)  are suitable to monitor and analyse the collected informations.
+Platforms like [Jaeger](/platforms-and-aoe-services/jaeger/) are suitable to monitor and analyze the collected information.
 Also [Prometheus](/platforms-and-aoe-services/prometheus/) supports ingesting data via the OpenTelemetry Protocol (OTLP).

-## OpenTelemetry for Distributed Tracing
+### OpenTelemetry for Distributed Tracing

 [OpenTelemetry](https://opentelemetry.io/) (OTel) is an open-source observability framework that provides standardized APIs, SDKs, and tools to collect traces, metrics, and logs from distributed systems.
 It is vendor-neutral and widely supported by observability platforms like Prometheus, Grafana, Jaeger, Datadog, and more.